thomas-mckenzie/binaural_ambisonic_preprocessing/readme.md

 If you use this code, please cite Thomas McKenzie's PhD thesis (University of York, 2019) [available here](https://etheses.whiterose.ac.uk/26445/):

    ```
 T. McKenzie: "High frequency reproduction in binaural Ambisonic rendering."
+PhD Thesis,
-PhD Thesis, University of York, 2019.
+University of York, 2019.
    ```

 See \test_scripts folder for test scripts:

 Run load_ambisonic_configuration to generate binaural Ambisonic decoders with the pre-processing techniques.
 Configure this script to select the desired pre-processing techniques.
 It will produce one pre-processed binaural Ambisonic decoder, and one with no pre-processing (labelled NPP).
-The included HRTFs are from the Benjamin Bernschutz KU 100 database: http://audiogroup.web.th-koeln.de/ku100hrir.html
+The included HRTFs are from the [Benjamin Bernschutz KU 100 database](http://audiogroup.web.th-koeln.de/ku100hrir.html).

 To test the decoders, run test_ambisonic_decoder.
 This will produce a figure with the diffuse-field responses of both decoders.
 It will also compare binaural Ambisonic rendering using the two decoders with standard (non-Ambisonic) HRIRs in the folder \hrirs.
 This comparison is done for predicted binaural colouration, using the `mckenzie2022` model as implemented in the [Auditory Modelling Toolbox](https://www.amtoolbox.org/models.php).
 Please cite the following paper for this:

    ```
 T. McKenzie, C. Armstrong, L. Ward, D. Murphy, and G. Kearney.
-Predicting the colouration between binaural signals.
+Predicting the colouration
+between binaural signals.
 Appl.
 Sci., 12(2441), 2022.
    ```

 Other test metrics include interaural level difference (ILD) and interaural time difference (ITD).
 These will be plotted too.